helmutschneider/kent-dbcli/README.md

 # Kent SQL Server database cli
 Kent.DbCli is a native .NET command line utility to dump an SQL Server database to a file.
-It mimics the 'Generate Script' tool in SSMS but has some sensible defaults, like including indexes.
+It mimics the "Generate Scripts" tool in SSMS but has some sensible defaults, like including indexes.

 Communication with SQL Server is done using [sqltoolsservice](https://github.com/microsoft/sqltoolsservice), version 4.5.0.15.
-Binaries for win-x64 and osx-arm64 are bundled.
+Binaries for win-x64, osx-arm64 and linux-x64 are bundled.
 There are no external dependencies besides .NET 6.0.

 The following objects are included in the dump: